day8/re-frame/docs/WIP/MentalModelOmnibus.md

 This tutorial is a tour
 of these ideas, justifications and insights.
 It is a little rambling, but I believe you'll be glad you persisted.
-By the end, I'm hoping you'll have had an "Oh, now I get it" moment.
+By the end, I'm hoping you'll have had at least one "Oh, now I get it" moment.

 ## What is the problem?

 First, we decided to build our SPA apps with ClojureScript, then we choose [Reagent], then we had a problem.
-It was mid to late 2014.
+It was August 2014.

 For all its considerable brilliance,  Reagent (+ React) delivers only the 'V' part of a traditional MVC framework.